u4ik/CLI_Quotes/README.md

 ## Features 🚀

 - Access a wide variety of quotes right in your terminal.
-- No need to rely on external APIs; all quotes are locally stored.
+- No need for multiple network requests, the quotes are batch stored, and are read from locally.
 - Minimal setup required.

 ## Installation 📦